Year-End Giving: Best End of Year Fundraising Strategies & Ideas

 Generation X Fundraising Trends

 These supporters are most likely to fundraise on behalf of your organization and volunteer to engage in other ways.
-They respond to email, phone calls, and text campaigns.
+They respond to emails, phone calls, and text campaigns.

-Baby Boomer donors are most likely to make larger and/or recurring gifts to your organization.
+Baby Boomer donors are the group most likely to make larger and/or recurring gifts to your organization.
 You may wish to contact them via phone calls.
 Many check email and texts regularly.